Convicted sex offender running for Catholic school board trustee

 Published Monday, October 17, 2016 11:29AM CST

-The story below was written prior to his announcement:
+The story below was written prior to his withdrawal and re-entry announcements:

 A candidate running for a school board trustee position with Greater Saskatoon Catholic School has past convictions for sexual assault.

 Denis Hall was convicted of the offences in 1981.
 According to court documents, Hall pleaded guilty and was convicted of two charges relating to him having sex with girls between the ages of 14 and 16 and two charges of indecent assault on females.

 He received a pardon for the offences in 1994.